 When you practice daily hygiene, (and let's hope you do) you have a routine for activities like showering and brushing your teeth.

-The same concept applies to security or cyber hygiene; creating a system of routines and checks required to preserve your online health.
+The same concept applies to manage security or cyber "hygiene"; you create a system of routines and checks required to preserve your dealership's online health.

 Protecting your dealership from conducting business with criminals is no easy task.
 As part of the many compliance tools available within the RouteOne platform, we offer a full service identity verification tool that helps manage compliance tasks and fits seamlessly into your everyday workflow.
 IDOne makes it easy to validate your customers’ identities and pinpoint potential fraud without missing a beat.
 We’ve taken the manual work out of identifying potential issues because we automatically generate additional quizzes in real-time when needed.
 This means that you don’t have to decide when further action might be needed – we’ll handle that for you.